 reoccurring injury and allow you to feel and perform at your best.

 Clinical myotherapy should not be confused with myotherapy/remedial massage.
-The current level of education for myotherapists is a diploma of massage/remedial massage (1-2 years).
-Clinical myotherapists have completed a 4yr bachelor of health science and have the ability to assess and treat issues with nerves, muscles and joints.
+A common level of education for myotherapists is a diploma of massage/remedial massage (6 months-1.5 years).
+Clinical myotherapists have completed a 4yr bachelor of health science, which allows for skills to assess, diagnose and treat issues with nerves, muscles and joints.
 They may use massage as part of your treatment, just like a manual physiotherapist or osteopath does.